browserengineering/book/book/chrome.md

 argument.
 That's because a single `TextNode` contains multiple words, and I want each `TextLayout` to be a single word.[^5] Finally, `TextLayout` does not take a `parent` argument.
-That's because we'll decide the parent later, in a separate `attach` method, which I'll define below.
+That's because we'll decide the parent later, in a separate `append` method, which I'll define below.

 [^4]: You may want to use inheritance to group all the `Layout`